Landau Theory of Dynamic Critical Phenomena in the Rayleigh-Benard System: Equilibrium and dynamic critical phenomena

-The point of departure is the Landau polynomial (\ref{Lanpol}).
-Our task is to make its particular realization representing the Rayleigh-B\'{e}nard fluid.
+Our task is to make a particular realization of the Landau polynomial (\ref{Lanpol}) representing the Rayleigh-B\'{e}nard fluid.
 The first step is to choose the order parameter $\zeta$.
 Since we are placing (\ref{Lanpol}) into the context of the route (\ref{eq2}) we know that the order parameter has to be a flux.
-We choose it to be $\zeta=\nu-\nu_{cr}$ where $\nu$ is a flux on a microscopic scale in the vertical direction.
-We denote it by $\nu\in\mathbb{R}$.
-We emphasize that $\nu$ is not the flux appearing in the Boussinesq hydrodynamic equations formulated on the MT level.
+We choose it to be $\zeta=\nu-\nu^{(cr)}$ where $\nu$ is the flux in the vertical direction on a microscopic scale.
+We emphasize that $\nu$ is not the hydrodynamic flux appearing in the Boussinesq hydrodynamic equations formulated on the MT level.
 The flux $\nu$ is a flux in the vertical direction on a microscopic scale.
 It is a flux of particles composing the fluid.
 In particular we emphasize that $\nu$ can be different from zero even if the flux on the hydrodynamic scale is zero.
-Since $\nu$ eventually disappears in the passage to the MT level its exact physical meaning is not needed.
+Since the order parameter $\nu$ eventually disappears in the passage to the MT level its exact physical meaning is not needed.
+We can regard $\nu$ as a scalar that characterizes the intensity of the microscopic flow.